microsoft/ebpf-for-windows/docs/MultipleLoadNativeModule.md

 1. Installer installs the service entry.
 We need to ensure the service name is unique.
 Two native modules with same name but in different locations should be installed as 2 different services.
 Installer also populates the client module ID registry key with a random GUID.
 2. The app that loads the program will pass the service name to ebpfapi (TBD: How does app know the service name for its service).
 We can still use the existing `bpf_object__open` API, and the API can take the service name instead of file name as input.

-If we want to continue using existing APIs without any change, it causes a limitation that with this approach, **every user** of native module will need to implement the installer logic.
+**Note**: If we want to continue using existing APIs without any change, it causes a limitation that with this approach, **every user** of native module will need to implement the installer logic.

 ## Native Module Changes
 This section captures the changes needed to support multiple instances of program in native module driver.